High temperature, smooth, medium plastic, grey-white firing, refined body for reduction and oxidation porcelainous stoneware.

 P580 fires darker than P600 or P570.
 However, its color is stable across the cone 8-10 range in oxidation and its reduction color is quite consistent from firing to firing.

-P580 is quite mature and vitrified and thus produces a very strong product.
+P580 is quite mature (but not vitrified to zero porosity), it contains 24% each of feldspar and silica.
+It thus produces a very strong product.
 Thus you must take precautions to make shapes that have inherent strength to resist warping (i.e. avoid goblets with flared bases, flared or overhung bowls).
 Kiln shelves must also be be flat.
-You may need to use a little kiln wash or alumina to separate lids and vessels as they can stick during firing.
+You may need to use a little kiln wash to separate lids and vessels.

 P580 has a fairly high flint content and is thus easier to fit glazes to than P600.